 - Students receiving weighted credit should be required to complete the course and to complete the summative assessment.

-- A system of class rank should not carry with it an underlying assumption that academic success is a scarce commodity available only to a select few students.
+- A system of class rank should not carry an underlying assumption that academic success is a scarce commodity available only to a select few students.
+Class rankings should only occur if the recommendations above for grading, GPA, and weighting are in place.

-- The system of calculating class rank should allow students to improve through persistence and hard work and should ensure that the success of one student should not be at the expense of another student.
+- The system of calculating class rank should allow students to improve through persistence and hard work.

 - Alternatives to reporting class rank include but are not limited to the following:

-- Grade distribution of the class including the range and median grade point average
+- Grade distribution of the class including the range and median GPA

 - Estimated rank